stans-hub/mikrotik_backup/README.md

 If you want to edit email-settings later - type: /system/script/edit email-config source

 3. For manual start the program use: /system/script/run backup-config

+4. Script saves only 30 files (all types), older files will be deleted.